 In the event of arbitration in terms of the foregoing, such resolutions shall be final and binding on the parties to the dispute.

-THIS CONSTITUTION HAS BEEN APPROVED AT THE 2015 ANNUAL GENERAL MEETING OF THE BOLAND GOLF UNION
+THIS CONSTITUTION HAS BEEN APPROVED ON 20 MARCH 2018 AT THE ANNUAL GENERAL MEETING OF THE BOLAND GOLF UNION

 PRESIDENT: BOLAND GOLF UNION